-This program includes tracks in Information Security, Internet Technologies, Network Administration, and Programming with a core of courses common to all.
+This program includes tracks in Information Security, Internet Technologies, Network Administration, Cloud Computing Technologies, and Programming with a core of courses common to all.
 The core includes a general education component essential to a collegiate education and a technical component giving students an introduction to information systems, computer applications, program development, system maintenance, networking, security, Internet technologies, database design, and collaborative system development.
 In addition to core courses, students take specialty courses for their selected track.

 What are my career choices?

 You have several career choices as an IT professional.
 These include becoming a computer programmer, an AWS cloud practitioner or architect, a network administrator, a web site developer or administrator, and an information security specialist.
 With today's digital world, graduates are employed in every sector of society including healthcare, finance, manufacturing, education, military, and others.
 You can find employment with private or publicly-managed companies, as well as operate your own company.